sunil2code/Video-Benchmark/README.md

 ##Video-Benchmark

-Goal is to create a framework for a distributed transacoding of videos.
+Goal is to create a framework for distributed video transacoding and post processing.

  - Confirmed that splitting the video does not add any penalty.
  - Tries to estimate the total time that a distributed transcoding and face detection on a video would take.